Hop aboard: Kangaroo shuts Australian airport

 SYDNEY An injured kangaroo shut down part of Melbourne Airport on Wednesday after it hopped through the busy terminal and into a drug store.

-Police in the southeastern Australian city secured the store before wildlife workers tranquilized and captured the animal.
+Police in the southeastern Australian city secured the store before wildlife workers tranquilised and captured the animal.

 Given the name Cyrus, after one of his rescuers, the male eastern grey kangaroo was injured by a vehicle on a nearby road before making his way to the airport's second level.